Dugy/bomba/README.md

 The `JsonRpcServer` class will create its own `HttpServer` with the buffer type determined by the value of its second template argument (i.e. `JsonRpcServer<std::string, NonExpandingBuffer<2048>>`).

 This does not affect cases where a resource with already known size is downloaded, because it doesn't need to keep the header in memory.

+### Custom components
+Bomba is designed with modularity in mind and almost any layer can be replaced by a different component.
+Parts that can be replaced by reimplementing an interface differently:
+* Data format
+* Message format
+* Network protocol

+#### Custom object encoding
+A format should be a `struct` with two subobjects, `Input` and `Output`, implementing interfaces `IStructruredInput` and `IStructuredOutput` respectively.
+It's intended that some adjustments to the format could be supplied to it as template arguments to the outer struct.

+It's clear that not all formats support everything defined by the interface, but an interface supporting only numbers and strings is good enough for serialising numbers and strings.

+These interfaces are defined in `bomba_core.hpp` with comments explaining how to implement them.
+Their methods take flags as arguments (declared in `bomba_core.hpp`), which specify some details that are needed only by some implementations.

+These interfaces are quite low level and are not meant to be used outside of higher level abstractions.
+The `Serialisable` class hides them completely and also adds appropriate flags.

+The format is abstracted roughly in the style of variables of dynamically typed variables:
+* Floating point number
+* Integer
+* Boolean
+* String
+* Null
+* Array of variables (can be different types, but it would be impractical to use)
+* String-indexed table of variables (can map to a C++ object or an map-like type)
+* Optional (currently not implemented well, but works for JSON)

+#### Custom message format
+To implement a server, it's necessary to create a class that has a public method called `getSession()` that returns an object implementing the `ITcpResponder` interface.
+This interface must have a `respond()` method that parses incoming data, uses a callback to send responses back and return whether the communication is okay and how many bytes it read will not need again.
+This interface is defined and better explained in `bomba_core.hpp`.

+To implement a client, it's necessary to implement the `IRpcResponder` interface defined in `bomba_core.hpp`.

+#### Custom network protocol
+The part of the server code that responds to input is defined by the `ITcpResponder` interface.
+A custom implementation can use it differently.
+For UDP, it's better to change it together with the message format.
+It's defined in `bomba_core.hpp`.

+A client is somewhat harder to implement because responses might not arrive in the order they are requested.
+It needs to implement the `ITcpClient` interface, which requires an ability to identify which response is the required one and let the calling code keep the others.
+It's defined in `bomba_core.hpp`.